IllustratedMan-code/Comprehensive-Exam/slides/slides.md

 <v-clicks>

-- HI-C is expensive when compared to CTCF ChIP + ATAC-seq
+- Hi-C is expensive when compared to CTCF ChIP + ATAC-seq
 - In silico experiments

 </v-clicks>